top of page

 Music Moment

-This occasional column by our music director will share the origins or history of favorite hymns.
+This occasional column by our music director will share the origins or history of favorite hymns as well as styles of worship.

 bottom of page